CareEvolution/MyDataHelpsUI/README.md

 # MyDataHelpsUI

-MyDataHelpsUI is a set of reusable React-based components based on the MyDataHelps.js SDK: https://developer.mydatahelps.org/sdk/
+MyDataHelpsUI is a set of reusable React-based components based on the [MyDataHelps.js SDK](https://developer.mydatahelps.org/sdk/).
+Explore the component library at [ui.mydatahelps.org](https://ui.mydatahelps.org/).

 Utilize this component library to accelerate the development of [custom participant views](https://developer.mydatahelps.org/views/) for your digital clinical trial and digital therapeutic application powered by [MyDataHelps platform](https://careevolution.com/mydatahelps/).
 Integrating MyDataHelpsUI will help you follow best practices for implementing return of results and eCOA within your participant views.